See our Farm Biosecurity website for sheep property biosecurity information and associated documents.

 Sheep producers should use the National Farm Biosecurity Reference Manual for Grazing Livestock Production on their properties.

-AHA has commenced the Sheep Health Project to reduce the financial impacts of endemic diseases and other production conditions on farm and supply chain productivity in Australia.
+AHA manages the Sheep Health Project to reduce the financial impacts of endemic diseases and other production conditions on farm and supply chain productivity in Australia.

 See emergency disease preparedness, including AUSVETPLANs for various diseases.

 Australia’s National Livestock Identification System (NLIS) (identifies animals so that we can trace them quickly in an emergency.
 It applies to cattle, sheep, pigs and goats.
 If there is an outbreak of an emergency disease (eg foot and mouth disease), we can quickly trace back to identify animals that might already be infected, and trace forward to identify animals that are at the greatest risk of infection.